tvsbrent/programming-challenge/README.md

-This is forked version of the programming-challenge repo.
+This is my forked version of the programming-challenge repo.